AdobeDocs/analytics.pt-BR/help/import/c-data-sources/datasrc-template/datasrc-import-file-reference.md

 **Arquivo .FIN**

-Quando terminar de preencher seu arquivo de Fonte de Dados, você pode fazer o FTP no Analytics.
+Quando terminar de preencher o arquivo da Fonte de dados, você poderá fazer o FTP do arquivo no Analytics.
 No entanto, outro arquivo é necessário para que seus dados sejam processados.
 You will need to upload an empty text file with the same name of your data file, but with a [!DNL .fin] extension.

 For example, if you upload a (tab-delimited) data file called [!DNL myproductdata.txt], you would also need to upload an empty text file called [!DNL myproductdata.fin].
 Without the [!DNL .fin] file, data would never be processed.